el-yonousi/el-yonousi/README.md

 # Mohamed EL YONOUSI :morocco:
-<p>I am Mohamed EL YONOUSI, born on 05/03/1996, holder of a technical diploma specialized in information technology development at the Institute Specialized In Offshoring Professions in Tetouan.</p>
+I am Mohamed EL YONOUSI, born on 05/03/1996, holder of a technical diploma specialized in information technology development at the Institute Specialized In Offshoring Professions in Tetouan.

 ## :man_technologist: About Me
 - :hammer_and_wrench: I love researching and solving problems using modern technology.